AndyB-WHG/sports-event-planner/README.md

 ## 1.1.
 Strategy
   [Go to the top](#table-of-contents)

-### Project Goals
+### Project Goal

-The main aim of the site is to give users a super-efficient way to locate an event or potential range of sports events at the click of a button.
-The user can either quick search for a general date ordered list of events or use the filter buttons to home in on more specific requirements.
+The main aim of the site is to give users a super-efficient way to locate an event or potential range of sports events, at the click of a button, to help plan a trip.

 ### User Stories:
  * As a user I want a simple, quick method of finding an event to attend.